I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces4-readdebuggerdata.md

 Some or all of the values may be unavailable in certain debugging sessions.
 For example, some of the values are only available for particular versions of the operating system.

-For details on the different values returned by <b>ReadDebuggerData</b>, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich, the Microsoft Windows SDK, and the Windows Driver Kit (WDK).</p>
+For details on the different values returned by <b>ReadDebuggerData</b>, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich, the Microsoft Windows SDK, and the Windows Driver Kit (WDK).

 ## Requirements
 | &nbsp; | &nbsp; |